rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ### Have you used any of the following mechanisms to improve compilation performance?

-Please select only mechanisms/workarounds that you have used at least once **primarily** in order to improve compilation performance, not for other reasons.
+Note that answers are optional, if you do not fill an answer for a specific row, we will assume it to mean that you haven't used that mechanism.

-Type: select all that apply (optional)
+Type: matrix (optional)

+Mechanisms:

 - Disable (or reduce) debuginfo (e.g. set *debug = 0* in Cargo.toml)
 - Parallel compiler frontend (pass *-Zthreads=<N>* to the compiler)